 - Baby Kale or any type of greens

 - Any other accoutrements you like

-- In a blender, combine hummus (any kind will do - I used chipotle hummus), olive oil, and lime juice.
+In a blender, combine hummus (any kind will do - I used chipotle hummus), olive oil, and lime juice.
+Add in the juice from 1 lime, taste, and add juice from another 1/2 lime if you like.
 Blend until everything is evenly mixed.

 Song of the Day:

 If you make this recipe and post it on Instagram, be sure to tag me @wellandfull and #wellandfull so I can see!
 I love seeing your takes on my recipes :)